Zuhaib042/Trials-portfolio/README.md

 # 📖 [your_project_name] <a name="Trials-Portfolio"></a>

-**[Trials-Portfolio]** Portfolio Project.
+**[Trials-Portfolio]** is s Portfolio Project.
 I have created it initially with Mobile First approach.
 I have created it with HTML CSS .
 In CSS I used mainly FlexBox and Grid for layout to make it responsive.

 ## 🛠 Built With <a name="built-with"></a>